jodrell2000/TTLive-Mr-Roboto2/README.md

 You'll need a loacal instance of redis running.
 Please use [this guide](https://redis.io/docs/getting-started/).

 ### Configuring variables
-There are a number of varaibles needed to run this project and connect to the TTL Hangout.
+There are a number of variables needed to run this project and connect to the TTL Hangout.
 For help getting any of these values, please connect to the Turntable LIVE discord [here](https://discord.com/channels/812448637425680394/1006608336092938381/1007358948267008052)
 ```
 NODE_ENV=development
 LOG_LEVEL=debug